A Maryland Estates and Trusts Law Firm For Over 35 Years

 Clients are clients of the whole firm – not just of one lawyer in the firm.
 This starts from the initial meeting of any new matter.
 Generally, two lawyers will initially meet with a new client to discuss the client’s concerns and to offer recommendations of how to handle those concerns.
 If it is an estate planning matter, for example, after the initial meeting with two lawyers, one lawyer will prepare a draft of the will or trust.
 Before this draft is sent to our client, it is reviewed and discussed with at least a second lawyer of the firm.
 With an estate or trust administration matter, usually the initial meeting includes a mix of lawyers, a CPA, and a paralegal.
 This brings the different professional perspectives to the matter that begins from the initial meeting and continues thereafter.
 A similar team approach is used with litigation.
 This collaborative approach, coupled with the office-wide involvement in all aspects of an estates and trusts practice, lets us deliver the highest quality of client services.

-Each of the three partners have written articles for law reviews or other publications for lawyers and each have presented continuing education courses for fellow lawyers on estates/trusts topics.
+Each partner has written articles for law reviews or other publications for lawyers and each have presented continuing education courses for fellow lawyers on estates/trusts topics.
 Aside from giving back to the profession, these activities deepen and extend our understanding of the law of estates and trusts.
 This, in turn, also benefits the quality of our advice and client services.